phillipou/cx-agent-sdk/Docs/PRD.md

 * FR46: Define eligible intents in `config/intents.yaml` (id, description, required slots, tool mapping, constraints)
 * FR47: Determine eligible intents per interaction based on context (channel, rollout, customer tier)
-* FR48: Classify the user message to a supported intent (or none) using LLM or heuristics
+* FR48: Classify the user message to a supported intent (or none) using LLM
 * FR49: Extract required slots (e.g., `order_id`) from text or history; prompt user when missing
-* FR50: Produce a plan (one or more steps) from the selected intent; M1 supports a single tool step
+* FR50: Produce a plan (ToolCall or AskUser) from the selected intent using LLM
-* FR51: Support `ask_user` planning step for missing slots, to be expanded in later milestones
+* FR51: Support `AskUser` planning step for missing slots
 * FR52: Expose intent and plan in telemetry and UIs (trace view)
 * FR53: Unknown/disabled intents result in safe fallback (clarify, create ticket, or escalate)